Sandisdek/aoc-2024/README.md

 # Advent of Code 2024
-Everything is done with Node.js
+Everything is done with Node.js/n
+See "dec*.js" files for solutions.